radiantearth/stac-api-spec/core/README.md

 | `service-doc` | `/api.html` | OAFeat   | A human-consumable service description.
 The path for this endpoint is only recommended to be `/api.html`, but may be another path. |

 Additionally, `child` relations may exist to child Catalogs and Collections and `item` relations to Items.
-These relations form a directed acyclic graph that supports browseable traversal.
+These relations form a directed graph that supports browseable traversal.

 | **rel** | **href** | **From**  | **Description**                        |
 | ------- | -------- | --------- | -------------------------------------- |